pyeve/eve/docs/quickstart.rst

     }

-API entry points adhere to the :ref:`hateoas_feature` principle and provide informations about the resources accessible through the API.
+API entry points adhere to the :ref:`hateoas_feature` principle and provide information about the resources accessible through the API.
 In our case there's only one child resource available, that being `people`.

 Try requesting `people` now: